TimeseriesUtilities

 TimeseriesUtilities.tmeanMethod

-Calculate the arithmetic mean of x along the dim dimension, optionally grouped by dt.
+Calculate the arithmetic mean of x along dimension dim, optionally grouped by dt.

 source